Habanero Hot Sauce

 Serve immediately or store in hot sauce bottles in the fridge where it will keep for at least a month.

 Use caution (or gloves) if it's your first time using habanero peppers.
 Be sure not to touch your eyes or nose when handling them.
 Wash hands (and knife) thoroughly after handling them.

-A single cup of fruit seems to be a good ratio for this recipe, with peach, pineapple, and mango all being good options.
+A single cup of fruit seems to be a good ratio for this recipe.
 I used 3/4 cup peach and 1/4 cup pineapple but feel free to get creative.
 Here's a recent batch of Mango Habanero Hot Sauce.